JDN89/h2m/README.md

 ### 20/09/2025

-another dump, maybe cleanup logs later (prob not)
+LOOOL -- my whole setup was wrong.
+I thought I was going to maninpualte the existing slice, BUUUT I can just use the golang append function.
+WHICH means that I don't have to go over the tokens in reverse order and thus replace the input from back to front.
+I can just go over the tokens in chronological order and keep appending.

+This is what happens if you code in 5 to 30 minute sessions over a period of 2 to 3 months.
+When did I start this repo?

 I read the go spec 2 months ago.
 Now that I reread the slice and array part.
 I realize my whole plan didn't make sense.
 I even think I don't need the closing tag tokens...
 Or at least not for a simple blog article that doesn't use tags like li ul th ,....

-LOOOL -- my whole setup was wrong.
-I thought I was going to maninpualte the existing slice, BUUUT I can just use the golang append function.
-WHICH means that I don't have to go over the tokens in reverse order and thus replace the input from back to front.
-I can just go over the tokens in chronological order and keep appending.

-Even my initial setup of going over it in reverse order is not good, because the performance would be boncers if after each token conversion I move the input x chars over to replace the empty spots
+Even my initial setup of going over it in reverse order is not good, because the performance would be bonkers if after each token conversion I move the input x chars over to replace the empty spots
 It is interesting tough to find out if there will be performance gains if I just manipulate the existing input.
 The only question I have is how I willI deal with the null values.
 I can just move all the chars over x positions, with each html token replacement, but that will be an expinsive action.
 Better to mark the empty spaces with nill and do a sort that pushes the nill values to the end ones all the tokens have been processed.
 I don't even know if i have to sort?. can't i just put empty '' in those spots?
 Probably, but I still will have to iterate over them and the byte buffer will be larger then need be.
 But let's find out shall we ! :)

 ```